 We feel that it’s important to have a working knowledge of the terminology and techniques of classic tailoring measurements.
 This will put any “non-standard” measurements you see into context.

-In this guide, you will learn the common suit measurements and how to take them.
 Most bespoke and made-to-measure houses will use more measurements than this, but the ones below are the most important and comprise a baseline from which you can reasonably assess a suit’s fit.

 How To Hold Measuring Tape

 All measurements use measuring tape.
 Be sure to leave about two fingers worth of space between the body and the tape unless otherwise noted as “skin.”
 As you see in the pictures above, you should actually keep your fingers between the tape and the body.